min2ha/ukwa-site/content/target/37064/index.en.md

   "subject": "EU Referendum"
 }

-# Daily Mail, The: Boris under fire from Tory MPs after launching scathing attack on Obama as he accuses US president of ‘blatant hypocrisy’ for telling British voters to stay in the EU

 Obama argues for Britain to stay in the EU and Boris Johnson accuses him of hypocrisy.